 Product refers to the products and services offered by a business.
 Product decisions include function, packaging, appearance, warranty, quality, etc.

-Customers need to understand the features, advantages, and benefits that can be enjoyed by buying goods or services.
-When thinking about a product, consider the key features, benefits, and the needs and wants of customers.
+Customers need to understand the features, advantages, and benefits of buying goods or services.
+Therefore, when thinking about a product, consider the key features, benefits, and the needs and wants of customers.

-When determining a pricing strategy, it is important to consider the business’s position in the current marketplace.
-For example, if the business is advertised as a high-quality provider of mechanical equipment, the product pricing should reflect that.
+When determining a pricing strategy, it is essential to consider the business’s position in the current marketplace.
+For example, if the company is advertised as a high-quality provider of mechanical equipment, the product pricing should reflect that.

 Promotion refers to the activities that make the business more known to consumers.
 It includes items such as sponsorships, advertising, and public relations activities.

 Since promotion costs can be substantial, it is essential to conduct a break-even analysis when making promotion decisions.
-It is important to understand the value of a customer and whether it is worth conducting promotions to acquire them.
+It is necessary to understand the value of a customer and whether it is worth running promotions to acquire them.

 Place refers to where the product/service of the business is seen, made, sold, or distributed.
-In essence, place decisions are associated with distribution channels and ways of getting the product to targeted key customers.
+In essence, place decisions are associated with distribution channels and getting the product to targeted vital customers.

-It is important to consider how accessible the product or service is and ensure that customers can easily find you.
-The product or service must be available to customers at the right time, at the right place, and in the right quantity.
+It is essential to consider how accessible the product or service is and ensure that customers can easily find you.
+The product or service must be available to customers at the right time, place, and quantity.

-For example, a business may want to provide their products over an e-commerce site, at a retail store, or through a third-party distributor.
+For example, a business may want to provide their products over an e-commerce site, retail store, or third-party distributor.

 People refer to the staff, salespeople, and those who work for the business.
-People decisions are usually centered around customer service – how do you want your employees to be perceived by customers?
+People’s decisions are usually centred around customer service – how do you want your employees to be perceived by customers?

-CONCLUSION: Through marketing strategy it gives the company an opportunity to oversee from far how it will be moving from the current situation to its desired position.
+CONCLUSION: Through marketing strategy, it allows the company to oversee from far how it will be moving from the current situation to its desired position.

 Weeks have gone by, my national exams were nigh, since Mr. Martin Saning’o had passed away from COVID-19.
 I had a dream.
 In the dream, Mr. Martin said to me, in Swahili, with rough translation to english as, “Dare to dream big, never give up and always have a spirit big enough to achieve your dreams.
 Never give up my son and remember I love you!”.
 I woke up emotional that day but I also had a thought.
 He has done great works that most don’t know of.
 I wouldn’t want his works to go unnoticed – I would want people to know of the works that he did and the benefits he has brought to the Maasai community in Terrat, Simanjiro.
 This is his story.